cweitkamp3/DTMdemo/README.md

 # DTMdemo

-This packages implements tools for the analysis of Distance-to-Measure (DTM)-densities proposed in [Weitkamp et al. (2022)](https://arxiv.org/abs/2205.07689).
+This packages implements tools for the calculation and analysis of Distance-to-Measure (DTM)-densities proposed in [Weitkamp et al. (2022)](https://arxiv.org/abs/2205.07689).
 It is the basis for all simulation presented in said paper.

 ## Installation